MaastrichtU-IDS/into-the-graph/README.md

-# Lightweight RDF linked data browser
+# Lightweight linked data browser

+The motivation behind this linked data browser was to provide a fast [RDF](https://www.w3.org/RDF/) browser that just need a SPARQL endpoint URL to give a comfortable experience when exploring the triplestore.
+This browser supports graphs natively (n-quads), which most RDF linked data browser don't, this gives a net gain of 33% of informations for each statement 📈

 Browse a RDF triplestore by providing the SPARQL endpoint URL.
-The browser supports graphs, includes a YASGUI editor, and provides insights using precomputed [HCLS descriptive statistics](https://www.w3.org/TR/hcls-dataset/).
+The browser includes a YASGUI editor, allows to define a custom search query to uses your triplestore index, and provides insights using precomputed [HCLS descriptive statistics](https://www.w3.org/TR/hcls-dataset/).

 Into-the-graph is built with [ReactJS](https://reactjs.org) and [Material-UI](https://material-ui.com/) to serve and explore RDF data from any SPARQL endpoint (better performance using [RDF4J server](https://rdf4j.eclipse.org/documentation/server-workbench-console/)).